smaakage85/shapemaker/README.md

     ├── train.py                  # Script for training the model.
 Builds into training image.
     ├── app.py                    # Application code for the model endpoint.
 Builds into endpoint image.
     ├── requirements_modelpkg.txt # Python packages required by the model.
-    └── requirements_dev.txt      # Other python packages required in development mode.
+    └── requirements_dev.txt      # ..
+All other python packages needed in development mode.

-### :abc: Build, train and deploy model **on-the-fly**
+### :shell: Command-line functions
-All tasks related to interacting with the model project are implemented as command-line functions in `./Makefile`, i.e. functions are invoked with `make [target]`, e.g. `make build_training_image`.
+All tasks related to interacting with the model project are implemented as command-line functions in `./Makefile` implying that functions are invoked with `make [target]`, e.g. `make build_training_image`.

 If you want to build, train and deploy the model **on-the-fly** you can do it by invoking a sequence of `make` targets, i.e.: